Aging & Health A to Z

 In Mild Cases

-Make sure that your eyeglasses or contact lenses are the most accurate prescription possible.
+Make sure that your eyeglasses or contact lenses have an up to date and accurate prescription.
 This will help you deal with cataract symptoms until surgery is necessary.

 When to Consider Cataract Surgery